|

 years warranty against the seams splitting or the zips breaking !

-Postage and Packing costs for sending goods out.
-It is now £10.for next day, £6.50 for winter suits, £5.50 for summer suits and shorties £2.50 for wetsuit accessories. unless FREE UK POSTAGE is stated for that product.
-If the cost can be reduced then we will do so.
+Postage and Packing costs for sending goods out are applied to the online order at the end of the ordering/checkout If the cost can be reduced then we will do so after the order has been completed.
 Multiple items may have reduced costs.
 Other items are charged at cost.
 Nearly everything we send out arrives within one or two days so our service offers good value for money.
 We can quote for a guaranteed next day delivery if required.
 It is becoming increasingly common for couriers to charge for failed delivery and place a surcharge on domestic addresses, so a work address could be useful.
 Where FREE UK POSTAGE is offered, 2nd or parcel post is usually used.
 If a faster or guaranteed service is required then the customer must pay all or part of it i.e. FREE POSTAGE will not apply.
-Many websites offer FREE postage but use a 4 - 5 working day service with an extra cost for 1 or 2 day service.
-So unless you upgrade and pay it could be 7 days before you receive your order.
-How to Order ORDER ONLINE Or print and fill out the order form and send with a cheque or credit card or Switch/Maestro number.
-Alternatively you could phone your order through and pay with your card.
-You can also use Paypal to pay online.
-If you need any help or advice in choosing a product please call - 01407 720239 or 07799 406758 - or email: info@northwaleswetsuits.co.uk
+When an item needs to be exchanged the customer is responsible for the cost of returning the item and for the cost of postage for the second and any subsequent items until the order has been fulfilled. standard delivery costs apply.
+How to Order ORDER

 |